 On January 8, 2021 Montero announced it has completed a Litigation Funding Agreement with Omni Bridgeway Canada Limited.
 This provides for funds of up to US\$2.32 million to be drawn from a financing facility to meet all fees and expenses relating to the pursuit of certain claims against the Government of Tanzania for the illegal expropriation and loss of the Wigu Hill Project, Tanzania.
-The Company retains Mr Thierry Lauriol and his team at Jeantet AARPI as legal counsel for the international arbitration.
-Mr Lauriol and Jeantet has significant experience and have a successful track record for clients operating in Africa.
+The Company retains Mr Thierry Lauriol of Jeantet AARPI as legal counsel and Dr Neal Rigby of SRK as Technical Expert for the international arbitration.